-On a cold February night a few weeks ago, Professor and researcher Niobe Way presented findings from her book Deep Secrets here in New York.
-(Her book is available on Amazon.)
-She was hosted by Partnership With Children, a groundbreaking organization doing powerful interventions with at risk children in the New York’s Public Schools.
-Both Way and Partnership With Children’s work have produced reams of hard statistical data proving that emotional support directly impacts every metric of academic performance.
-And, as it turns out, every other part of our lives as well.
+O n a cold February night a few years ago, professor and researcher Niobe Way presented findings from her book Deep Secrets in New York.
+She was hosted by Partnership with Children, a groundbreaking organization doing powerful interventions with at-risk children in New York’s public schools.
+The work done by folks like Way and Partnership with Children has produced reams of hard statistical data proving that emotional support directly impacts every metric of academic performance — and, as it turns out, every other aspect of our lives as well.

-That night, as my wife Saliha and I made our way down the snow-blown streets towards Fifth Avenue, I was feeling the somber weight of the third month of dark Northeast winter, wondering how many days remained until Spring would come.
+That night, as my wife Saliha and I made our way down the snow-blown streets toward Fifth Avenue, I was feeling the somber weight of the third month of the dark Northeast winter, wondering how many days remained until spring would come.
 “It’s February.
-Don’t kid yourself,” the answer came back.
+Don’t kid yourself,” came the answer.
 My charming and lovely wife was to take me to dinner after Way’s presentation.
 It was my birthday.

-Before Way, no one would have thought to ask boys what is happening in their closest friendships because we assumed we already knew.
-In fact, when it comes to what is happening emotionally with boys or men, we confuse what we expect of them with what they actually feel.
-And given enough time, they do so as well.
+Before Way, no one would have thought to ask boys about what is happening in their closest friendships because we assumed we already knew.
+In fact, when it comes to what is happening emotionally with boys and men, we tend to confuse what we expect of them with what they actually feel.
+And, given enough time, they do as well.

-This surprisingly simple line of inquiry, once engaged, can open a Pandora’s box of self-reflection for men.
+This surprisingly simple line of inquiry can open a Pandora’s box of self-reflection for men.
 After a lifetime of being told how men “typically” experience feeling and emotion, the answer to the question “what do my closest friends mean to me” is lost to us.

-And here is the proof.
-In a survey published by the AARP in 2010, we learn that one in three adults aged 45 or older reported being chronically lonely.
-Just a decade before, only one out of five of us said that.
+A survey published by AARP in 2010 found that one in three adults aged 45 or older reported being chronically lonely.
+Just a decade before, only one out of five said that.
 And men are facing the brunt of this epidemic of loneliness.
-Research shows that between 1999 and 2010 suicide among men, age 50 and over, rose by nearly 50%.
+Research shows that between 1999 and 2010, suicide among men age 50 and over rose by nearly 50 percent.
 The New York Times reports that “the suicide rate for middle-aged men was 27.3 deaths per 100,000, while for women it was 8.1 deaths per 100,000.”

-In an article for the New Republic titled The Lethality of Loneliness, Judith Schulevitz writes:
+In an article for the New Republic titled The Lethality of Loneliness, Judith Shulevitz writes:

 Emotional isolation is ranked as high a risk factor for mortality as smoking.
-A partial list of the physical diseases thought to be caused by or exacerbated by loneliness would include Alzheimers, obesity, diabetes, high blood pressure, heart disease, neurodegenerative diseases, and even cancer.
-Tumors can metastasize faster in lonely people.”
+A partial list of the physical diseases thought to be caused or exacerbated by loneliness would include Alzheimer’s, obesity, diabetes, high blood pressure, heart disease, neurodegenerative diseases, and even cancer — tumors can metastasize faster in lonely people.

-Meanwhile, as I sat down to write about Niobe Way’s research today, a tweet by Alain De Botton popped up in my stream:
+As I sat down to write about Niobe Way’s research, a tweet by the philosopher Alain de Botton popped up in my stream:

 “An epidemic of loneliness generated by the misguided idea that romantic love is the only solution to loneliness.”